NRI Income Tax & Compliance

 More than INR 10 crores 12%

 This was all about the surcharge rate for companies in India.
-Moving further, let's know the income tax surcharge rates for foreign companies and Indian firms/ local authorities, and LLP.
+Moving further, let's look at the income tax surcharge rates for foreign companies, Indian firms/ local authorities, and LLPs.

 The income tax surcharge rate for a foreign company is as follows: